You have to be a hardcore foodie to eat in Jalan Besar.

 Not only is there no MRT station close enough for it to claim, it takes a good ten minutes from the station to the main jalan (Malay for “road”) besar (“big”).
 Drivers are made to go in loops on one-way streets and parking is horrendous to secure.
 Your best bet would be to hop on an Eastside bus.

 An official conservation area – with some 540 preserved buildings – Jalan Besar’s protected status has resulted in hawkers and restaurateurs being allowed to develop and hone their craft without disruption for many decades.
 Now boutique shops have started to spring in the nearby Little India area; coffee joint Chye Seng Huat Hardware set up shop along Tyrwhitt Road and modern diner Suprette in boutique hotel Kam Leng Hotel across the road to name a few.

-Before the Downtown Line's Jalan Besar MRT station’s launch in 2017 – a move that will likely open the neighbourhood up to higher rental prices and more boutique and brand names in spanking new shopping malls – pull into Jalan Besar’s culinary gems: as it stands, there is such tremendous diversity of good food concentrated in such a small area that our top picks for the area cannot do not do the area justice.
-We’d be losers for not trying though:
+Before the Downtown Line’s Jalan Besar MRT station’s launch in 2017 – a move that will likely open the neighbourhood up to higher rental prices and more boutique and brand names in spanking new shopping malls – pull into Jalan Besar’s culinary gems.
+As it stands, there is such tremendous diversity of good food concentrated in such a small area that our top picks for the area cannot do the area justice.
+We’d be losers for not trying though.

 The Beef House